Gokai Well and Bathroom Project – Liberia

 The building for the latrine will be located on the edge of town.
 It will have a 2’ foundation beneath the surface and will sit 1’1” above the ground to prevent flooding during the rainy season.
 There will be breeze/honeycomb blocks on either side of the building to allow for increased ventilation and light.
 The building will be separated down the middle by a wall to separate the men’s and women’s sides.

-On each side will be located a sink area with a bucket for washing.
+On each side will be located in a sink area with a bucket for washing.
 Adjacent to this will be two toilet stalls and then a bathing stall.
 Each will have locking doors.
 The toilets will be squat toilets that will use water to flush the waste down to the septic tank.
 All water for flushing toilets, the bathing area, and the sink will be carried in buckets from the hand pump well.
 A three-chamber septic tank will also be constructed.

-Community education trainings on sanitation will be conducted by an experienced contract educator, Vision Collaborator.
+Community education training on sanitation will be conducted by an experienced contract educator, Vision Collaborator.
 Before any construction begins, Vision Collaborator will hold training sessions with the identified laborers in the community.
 This will ensure that laborers hired for the project have the knowledge and skills needed to maintain the hand pump well and latrine once the projects are complete.

 This project is being implemented under the direction of Returned Peace Corps Volunteer Graham Button, who serves as Program Manager at Women’s Campaign International.